European-Unified-ID/EUID-docs/docs/sdks/sdk-ref-python.md

 import Link from '@docusaurus/Link';

-# SDK for Python (Server-Side) Reference Guide
+# SDK for Python Reference Guide

-You can use the SDK for Python (Server-Side) to facilitate:
+You can use the SDK for Python to facilitate:

 - Generating EUID advertising tokens
 - Refreshing EUID advertising tokens